It’s not coffee.

 - Plunge down slowly.
 If you get some resistance, gently lift the plunger slightly then continue to push down.

 - Serve black, or add milk and sweetener of choice.

 We're currently in love with the Bodum cafetière in strawberry.

 Is it caffeine-free?

-A cup of Cacao Brew does contain some caffeine, but only in very small amounts - comparable to a cup of decaf coffee.
+A cup of brewed cacao does contain some caffeine, but only in very small amounts - comparable to a cup of decaf coffee.

 Lots of people tell us they feel more alert and energised after drinking a cup of cacao, so it can be a great alternative if you’re looking to reduce your caffeine intake.

 Is it vegan and gluten-free?